 \section{Methodology}

-In this section, we first elaborate our motivation and the new objective for KV cache compression that differs from prior works.
+In this section, we first elaborate our motivation and the new objective for KV cache compression differing from prior works.
 We then delineate our proposed approach \method, along with its key implementation details.

-\subsection{Threshold-Free: A New Objective}
+\subsection{\emph{Threshold-Free}: A New Objective}

-As discussed in Section~\ref{sec:related}, prior methods of KV cache compression methods require a pre-selected budget threshold.
-While these methods can perform well on numerous datasets, it is forthcoming that the dependence on a threshold can become an inherent limitation.
-As the optimal threshold can vary across different inputs, it may not be feasible for such systems to pick appropriate thresholds or maintain stable performance in practical scenarios involving arbitrary inputs and open-domain instructions.
-Certain inputs may necessitate a relatively higher memory budget, such as tasks with multi-step or mathematical reasoning, whereas certain inputs such as straightforward QA queries need only a small set of KV cache.
-Real-world inputs, however, are mixed and unpredictable, with no clear boundary by difficulty or domain.
+As discussed in Section~\ref{sec:related}, prior methods of KV cache compression require a pre-selected budget threshold in various forms.
+While these methods can perform well on numerous datasets, it is inevitable that such dependence on a threshold can become a practical limitation.
+As the optimal threshold can vary across different inputs, it is not always feasible for such systems to pick appropriate thresholds in maintaining stable performance involving arbitrary inputs and open-domain instructions.
+Certain inputs may necessitate a relatively higher memory budget, such as tasks with multi-step or mathematical reasoning, whereas others such as straightforward QA queries need only a small set of KV cache.
+Inputs in real-world scenarios, especially, are intermixed and unpredictable, with no clear boundary by difficulty or domain.

-Our propose objective is exactly to remove input-specific threshold constraints, motivating threshold-free methods that ensure consistent performance comparable to full-cache regardless of inputs, obviating the need of tuning for optimal thresholds.
-Pursuit of the best compression ratio is prioritized only after satisfying the objective.
+Our propose objective is exactly to remove input-specific threshold constraints, motivating \emph{threshold-free} methods that ensure consistent performance comparable to full-cache regardless of inputs, while obviating the need of tuning for optimal thresholds.
+Pursuit of the best compression ratio is prioritized only after satisfying this aspect.
 To the best of our knowledge, we are the first to propose an effective solution that fulfills such objective.

 \method consists of two stages implemented with efficient parallel operators.
-Conceptually, it first ranks all KV cache positions per layer and per attention head.
-It then sequentially retains key–value vectors until a stopping condition, determined by our input-insensitive metric with a universal threshold, is met; the KV cache at the remaining positions is subsequently discarded.
-In line with most prior KV compression works \cite{kv_survey}, our method is applied once after input prefilling, with the primary goal of reducing memory consumption and an additional benefit of improved throughput (Appendix~\ref{app:latency}).
+Conceptually, it first ranks all KV cache positions per layer and per attention head; then, it sequentially retains key–value vectors until a stopping condition, determined by our input-insensitive threshold metric, is met.
+The KV cache at those remaining positions is subsequently discarded.

 \paragraph{The \emph{Two-Stage} Logistics} The rationale behind a two-stage process is that precisely determining the optimal pruning positions in a sequence (i.e., subset selection) is inherently \emph{combinatorial}.
 By adopting an approximate ranking stage (as an inductive bias) followed by a one-time search, the problem becomes tractable.
 The entire procedure is further efficiently optimized through parallel operations.